- 1-3/4 cups chocolate wafer crumbs (about 28 wafers)

 - Combine topping ingredients; spread over filling.
 Bake at 350° for 6 minutes.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around the edge of pan to loosen; cool 1 hour longer.
 Refrigerate overnight.
 Remove sides of pan; set aside.

-- For spiderwebs, draw six 3-in. x 2-in. half circles on two sheets of parchment paper on top; tape both securely to work surface.
+- For spiderwebs, draw twelve 3-in. x 2-in. half circles on a sheet of parchment paper.
+Place another sheet over top; tape both securely to work surface.
 In a saucepan, bring the sugar, cream of tartar and water to a boil over medium heat.
 Boil, without stirring, until mixture turns a light amber color and candy thermometer reads 350°.
 Immediately remove from the heat and stir.
 Cool, stirring occasionally, for 10-15 minutes or until hot sugar mixture falls off a metal spoon in a fine thread.

-- Using a spoon or meat fork, carefully drizzle syrup over half-circle outlines and inside the outlines to form spiderwebs; reheat syrup if needed.
+- Using a spoon or meat fork, carefully drizzle syrup, tracing over the outlines to form spiderwebs; reheat syrup if needed.
 Cool completely.
 Place melted chocolate in a resealable plastic bag; cut a small hole in a corner of bag.
 Pipe 1-in. spiders onto parchment or foil; cool completely.
 With remaining melted chocolate, pipe two or three dots on each web; attach spiders.

 - Remove sides of springform pan.
 Cut cheesecake; place a web on top of each slice and remaining spiders on the side.
 Refrigerate leftovers.
 Yield: 12 servings.